romtsn/android-gold-standard-sentry-example/README.md

 ## Sentry Performance Demo

-This minimal Android app demonstrates Sentry's performance monitoring for navigation and screen load timing, using both auto-instrumentation and a custom navigation timing span (NTS).
+This minimal Android app demonstrates Sentry's performance monitoring for navigation, cold start, and screen load timing, using both auto-instrumentation and custom spans/attributes.

 ### What This App Captures

-- **Navigation Timing Span (NTS):**
+- **App Start to Interactive (Cold Start):**
-  - Measures the time from a button tap in `HomeActivity` to the screen being shown in `AutoTTIDTTFDWithNTSMeasurementActivity`.
+  - Measures the time from app cold start (icon tap) through splash screen to the Home screen being fully interactive.
+  - Captured as a custom span (`app.start_to_interactive`) on the Home screen transaction.
-  - Captured as a custom span (`ui.screen_time_to_interactive`) and attached as a measurement (`nts_ms`).
+  - The duration is attached as a data attribute and visible as a span in Sentry.

+- **Navigation Timing Span (NTS) and Time To Interactive (TTI):**
+  - In `AutoTTIDTTFDWithNTSMeasurementActivity`, a custom span (`ui.screen_time_to_interactive`) is created.
+  - **NTS (`nts_ms`)**: Time from button tap (navigation event) to when the screen is opened (Activity `onCreate`).
+  - **TTI (`tti_ms`)**: Time from screen open to when the screen is fully rendered and interactive.
+  - Both are attached as data attributes (not measurements) on the custom span and are visible in Sentry under the span's Data section.

 - **Time To Full Display (TTFD):**
   - Automatically captured by Sentry.